zed1025/django-learning/notes.md

 - MEDIA_ROOT where media files ,all uploaded files goes.
 Example : Images, Files
 - https://stackoverflow.com/questions/24022558/differences-between-staticfiles-dir-static-root-and-media-root
 - Need more clarity on: STATIC_URL, STATIC_ROOT, MEDIA_ROOT, STATICFILES_DIRS, collectstatic,
+- collectstatic: collectstatic command which compiles all static files throughout the project into a singe directory suitable for deployment.
+- STATIC_ROOT: absolute location of these collected files, to a folder called staticfiles
+- STATICFILES_STORAGE: file storage engine used by collectstatic
+- Before each new deployment, the collectstatic command must be run to compile them into this staticfiles folder used in production.
+- While there are multiple ways to serve these compiled static files in production, the most common approach–and the one we will use here–is to introduce the **WhiteNoise** package.
+- **serving static files**: First, for local development, we created a top-level static folder and updated STATICFILES_DIRS to point to it.
+Then, we added configurations for STATIC_ROOT and STATICFILES_STORAGE before running collectstatic for the first time, which compiled all our static files across the entire project into a single *staticfiles* folder.
+Finally, we installed whitenoise, updated INSTALLED_APPS, MIDDLEWARE, and STATICFILES_STORAGE, and re-ran collectstatic.

 # Authentication
 - Whenever you create a new project, by default Django installs the auth app, which provides us with a User object107 containing: username, password, email, first_name, last_name.
 We use this `User` object to implement log in, log out, and sign up in our blog application